WICG/fenced-frame/explainer/README.md

 The fenced frame’s main goal is to improve privacy by disallowing communication with the embedder.
 There are however some attributes that might need to be shared between the two and their privacy impact needs to be carefully considered and mitigated, if possible.
 Some of these attributes are:

-*   **Initial size and position attributes:** To avoid the size attribute being used to communicate user identifying information from the embedding context to the fenced frame, this will be limited to only a few values.
+*   **Initial size and resize:** To avoid the size attribute being used to communicate user identifying information from the embedding context to the fenced frame, this will be limited to only a few values.
 E.g. Some of the values that are relevant for ads.
 We are also considering allowing some of these sizes to be flexible based on the viewport width.
 Note that since size is a channel, these ads cannot be resized by the publisher.
-The script running inside a fenced frame will not be able to inquire about the positioning attributes.
-Since position is important for ad selection, it will be available to the scripts part of the ad auctioning step but not to the scripts running inside the creative itself.
 *   **IntersectionObserver:** It is important for ads reach and reporting APIs to know the status of the ad frame's visibility, so IntersectionObserver will need to be supported in a limited way, for instance by only letting it be consumed by browser APIs like [aggregate reporting API](https://github.com/csharrison/aggregate-reporting-api).
 This is to make sure that embedding sites do not (re)position frames such that IntersectionObserver is used for communicating the user’s id to the fenced frame.
+This is currently under design and the full intersection observer capability will be supported until the alternative is provided.
 *   **Delegated permissions:** [Permission delegation](https://www.chromestatus.com/feature/5670617353289728) restricts permission requests to the top-level frame.
 Since fenced frames are embedded contexts, they should not have access to permissions, even if they are treated as top-level browsing contexts.
 Also delegation of permissions from the embedding context to the fenced frames should not be allowed as that could be a communication channel.
 This is detailed further in [Fenced Frames and Policies](https://docs.google.com/document/d/16PNR2hvO2oo93Mh5pGoHuXbvcwicNE3ieJVoejrjW_w/edit?usp=sharing).

 More of these channels exist and the [design document](https://docs.google.com/document/d/17rtX55WkxMcfh6ipuhP4mNULIVxUApvYt4ZYXfX2x-s/edit?usp=sharing) details them further.